davisuga/rescript-nativebase/README.md

   - `__template__`
   - `react-native-XXXXXXXXXX`
   - `https://github.com/OWNER/react-native-XXXXXXXXXX`
-  - `ReactNativeXxxxxxxxxx`.
-If you have more than a file exposed, you should consider using ReScript custom namespace by adjusting `bsconfig.json` and adding a `"namespace": "react-native-something"` (note that it will be converted to `ReactNativeXxxxxxxxxx`)
+  - `RescriptNativeBase`.
+If you have more than a file exposed, you should consider using ReScript custom namespace by adjusting `bsconfig.json` and adding a `"namespace": "react-native-something"` (note that it will be converted to `RescriptNativeBase`)

 - Add your `react-native-XXXXXXXXXX` (adjusted) in `peerDependencies` & `devDependencies` section